BAMWelDX/weldx/README.md

 The ultimate goal of this project is to store all information about the experiment in a single file.
 We choose the popular [ASDF](https://en.wikipedia.org/wiki/Advanced_Scientific_Data_Format) format for this task.
 This enables us to store arbitrary binary data, while maintaining a human readable text based header.
-All information is stored in a tree like structure, which makes it convienient to structure the data in arbitrary complex ways.
+All information is stored in a tree like structure, which makes it convenient to structure the data in arbitrary complex ways.

 The ASDF format and the provided extensions for WeldX types like
 * workpiece information (used alloys, geometries)